itbh-at/openfortivpn-ssh/README.md

 ## Forward mode

+Forward mode forwards traffic from contianer through jump host to remote server where some service is listening.
+Let's assume we need to connect from our localhost to Oracle service on port 1521 on remote server.
-If you want to connect with a remote oracle service and make this to listen on your host OS use port forward mode  like this (we persume you want oracle service on port 1519 on your localhost):
+We persume you want oracle service on port 1519 on your localhost.

 ```
     ./vpn_connect.sh gw-username gw-password gw-host forward jump-host-user@jump-host remote-server 1519:1521